kylak/KoineGreek-font/README.md

 # @todo :

-# Improvements of the inital font :
+# Improvements proposition for the inital font :

 - The omega middle bar height is to be taller.
 - The two rounds of the beta are to be inversed : the small one at the top, and the big one at the bottom.